ksere/skroutz-xml-feed/readme.md

 #### 151127

 * Added product exclusion by category
+* Added product exclusion by tag
 * Tested with WordPress 4.6
+* Tested with WooCommerce 2.6
 * Tested with PHP 7

 #### 151127